mmmmmaaaaaxxxxx/NCC/README.md

-Datapack that adds wands similar to those seen in https://www.youtube.com/watch?v=I5lOKaQl-cY&t=76s No built-in utility or easy to use API, yet
+Datapack that adds wands similar to those seen in https://www.youtube.com/watch?v=I5lOKaQl-cY&t=76s.

+No accessible utility or easy to use API, yet